AndyMars8/RyzenMobileLimiter/README.md

 ### Linux
 Ensure the system has Git and Python 3.9 or newer installed, which can be verified with:

-    ./python3 --version
+    python3 --version
 Clone this repository and then follow the [RyzenAdj build guide](https://github.com/FlyGoat/RyzenAdj?tab=readme-ov-file#linux) for Linux in order to copy the compiled library.

     git clone https://github.com/AndyMars8/RyzenMobileLimiter.git
     cd RyzenMobileLimiter && mkdir lib
-    cp /path/to/RyzenAdj/build/libryzenadj.so lib
+    cp /path/to/RyzenAdj/build/libryzenadj.so lib/
 Test run the daemon:

     sudo ./ryzenm-limit start